bedrock-ws/bedrockpyrepl/README.md

 # bedrockpyrepl

-> Execute Python inside Minecraft
+> Execute Python within Minecraft

 `bedrockpyrepl` is a Python REPL that can be used within Minecraft.